 Average balances of our earning assets increased by \$243.5 million or 2% in the second quarter of 2018 and by \$311.0 million or 2% in the first six months of 2018 compared to the same periods in 2017 primarily due to loan growth as the average balances of our loan and lease portfolio increased by \$745.1 million in the second quarter of 2018 and by \$764.1 million in the first six months of 2018 compared to the same periods in 2017.
 The average balance of our residential mortgage portfolio increased by \$254.2 million in the second quarter of 2018 and by \$265.2 million in the first six months of 2018 compared to the same periods in 2017 primarily due to a relatively constant level of loan originations combined with a slowdown in payoff activity.
 The average balance of our home equity portfolio increased by \$166.9 million in the second quarter of 2018 and by \$197.3 million in the first six months of 2018 compared to the same periods in 2017 due in large part to the continued loan demand in light of a healthy Hawaii economy and stable real estate market conditions.
 In addition, utilization on new and existing home equity lines remained steady during 2018.
 The average balance of our commercial mortgage portfolio increased by \$177.2 million in the second quarter of 2018 and by \$195.9 million in the first six months of 2018 compared to the same periods in 2017 as a result of continued demand from new and existing customers as a result of a healthy Hawaii economy.
-Partially offsetting the increase in the average balances of our loans and leases portfolio in the second quarter of 2018 compared to the same periods in 2017 primarily due to the shift in the mix of our earning assets from investment securities to loans.
+Partially offsetting the increase in the average balances of our loans and leases portfolio was a \$322.4 million decrease in the average balance of our total investment securities portfolio in the second quarter of 2018 and a \$186.3 million decrease in the first six months of 2018 compared to the same periods in 2017 primarily due to the shift in the mix of our earning assets from investment securities to loans.